DPDR – Depersonalization Derealization Disorder Meaning, Symptoms, Test & Recovery

 - The sense that your head is wrapped in cotton

 Derealization is a sense of feeling detached from your environment and the objects and people in it.
 The world may seem distorted and unreal as if you’re observing it through a veil.
-You may feel as if a glass wall is separating you from people you care about.
+You may feel like a glass wall separates you from those you care about.
 This aspect of disassociation can also create distortions in vision and other senses.

 - Distance and the size or shape of objects may be distorted.

 - You may have a heightened awareness of your surroundings.